Health technology assessment of medical devices

 - : Minor text edits

-The Norwegian Medical Products Agency (NOMA) assesses if medical devices are safe and effective, as well as the economics of introducing devices into clinical practice.
+The Norwegian Medical Products Agency evaluates if medical devices are safe and effective, as well as the economics of using them in specialist clinical practice.

 We also conduct health technology assessments without external submissions.
 Here we obtain, analyze and assess the relevant documentation ourselves.

-Our health technology assessments do not include recommendations on use of the device.
-Our report provides evidence for an informed decision by Nye metoder whether or not to introduce, retain or discontinue a medical device in the Norwegian health care system.
+Our assessments provide evidence that informs Nye metoder whether or not to introduce, retain or discontinue a medical device in the Norwegian health care system.
+They do not include recommendations whether the device should be used.

-The following are priorities that influence decisions on use of a medical technology: 1) potential benefit of the technology, 2) use of resources and personell, and 3) the severity of the underlying medical condition.
-Our assessments include a consideration of criteria 1, 2 and 3, so health technologies are correctly prioritized.
+Our reports include a consideration of the following three criteria that may influence the decision on whether to implement or not or phase out a medical device: 1) potential benefit of the technology, 2) use of resources and personell, and 3) severity of the underlying medical condition.
+In this way, health technology assessments ensure patients' equitable access to health technologies.